include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 the |

-The final section, beginning with define
+The final section, beginning with define,

-locates the main Makefile.common
+locates the main Makefile.common for the

 build system.
-This Makefile.common
+This Makefile.common file

 contains all the make(1) targets and